 Management evaluates the operating results of each of its reportable segments based upon revenue and "EBITDA," which is defined as income from continuing operations before non-program related depreciation and amortization, non-program related interest, amortization of pendings and listings, income taxes and minority interest.
-On January 1, 2004, the Company changed its segment reporting structure in order to continue to improve the transparency of its financial results, as previously described in Note 1-Basis of Presentation.
-As such, the information presented below for all periods has been revised to reflect this change.
+On June 25, 2004, in connection with the IPO of Jackson Hewitt, the Company changed the name of its former Financial Services segment to the Marketing Services segment.
+Also, on January 1, 2004, the Company changed its segment reporting structure in order to continue to improve the transparency of its financial results.
 Additionally, on January 1, 2003, the Company changed its performance measure used to evaluate the operating results of its reportable segments and, as such, the information presented below for 2002 and 2001 has been revised to reflect this change.
 The Company's presentation of EBITDA may not be comparable to similar measures used by other companies.